kafayaaa/pola-pedia-nusantara/README.md

   * **Security Focus**: Highlights the Row Level Security (RLS) setup, which is a major technical achievement of your project.
   * **Type Safety**: Mentions TypeScript readiness, which is crucial for modern enterprise deployments.

-**Would you like me to add a "Troubleshooting" section specifically for the Storage RLS or Middleware setup we solved e
+**Would you like me to add a "Troubleshooting" section specifically for the Storage RLS or Middleware setup we solved earlier?**